Water temperature in Fraser

 Minimum:

-As of now, in Fraser, the water temperature is 74.6°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 0.4°F higher than the average recorded on this particular day in recent years.
+As of now, in Fraser, the water temperature is 68.5°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
+Today's reading is 3.5°F lower than the average recorded on this particular day in recent years.
 The water temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent water temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent water temperature and forecast

-Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 76.1°F on 2016, while the historical minimum was 72.2°F on 2018.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 76.1°F on 2018, while the historical minimum was 67.0°F on 2017.

 Daily water temperature in Fraser